KatherineMichel/portfolio/doc/a-lesson-in-leadership.md

 Last week at work, a leadership team was in town and answering employee questions at a fireside chat.

-The event was an extension of a quarterly meetup I helped launch a few years ago.
+The event was an extension of a quarterly meetup I helped launch a couple years ago.

 During the event, I marveled at how impressive the managing director overseeing a division was... his communication skills, knowledge of his domain, and sense of humor.